lxbtlr/lxbtlr.github.io/_pages/about.md

 Hello, my name is Alex

-I am first year computer science PhD student at [Northwestern University](https://www.northwestern.edu/) in Evanston, Illinois.
+I am a first year computer science PhD student at [Northwestern University](https://www.northwestern.edu/) in Evanston, Illinois.
 I earned my bachelors degree in electrical & computer engineering from [Olin College of Engineering](https://www.olin.edu).

 For the past three years, I have interned at IBM working on the IBM Z mainframes as a part of the Millicode and System Architecture teams.